-- 1. Students shall take both Department Electives (DEs) and Interdepartmental Electives (IDEs) from a range of choices available. - 2.
-Students may opt for any Value-added Course listed in the University website.
+- 1. Students shall take both Department Electives (DEs) and Interdepartmental Electives (IDEs) from a range of choices available.
+The details of interdepartmental electives are given in the "Handbook of Interdepartmental Electives-Five Year Programme" and listed in the University website. - 2.
+Students may opt for any Value-added Courses listed in the University website.
+The details of Value Added Courses are given in the "Handbook of Value Added Courses" and listed in the University website.

-DEPARTMENT ELECTIVE COURSES
+ELECTIVE COURSES